Celytic/Wine-Game-Compatibilities/Game-list.md

 Usual precaching with Vulkan, even under DX11.
 Once you play a round on all maps, it should be fine.
 Alternatively, you can configure DXVK to use async using the following:

     DXVK_ASYNC=1

 Alternatively, if you're using an Nvidia GPU, adding this should help with it a bit as well.

     __GL_SHADER_DISK_CACHE_SKIP_CLEANUP=1

 FSR also works with this as well.
 Game will be a bit slower than usual until shaders are finished caching (usually play a round or two on each map), and then you should be okay.

-This was a game I played with my friend Devin (Clickyzz), who passed away in a car accident in May of 2021.
-I miss you, buddy.

 # Path of Exile
 System: Yatagarasu